flipacholas/Architecture-of-consoles/articles/nes.md

 {{% inner_markdown %}}
 The PPU uses **tiles** as a basic ingredient for producing sprites and backgrounds.

-The NES defines tiles as basic 8x8 maps stored in **character memory** (found in the cartridge).
+The NES defines tiles as basic 8x8 maps stored in **Character memory** (found in the cartridge).
 Each pixel of the tile uses one of four colours (their palettes are defined later).

 Groups of four tiles are combined in 16x16 maps called **blocks**, within which all tiles must share a colour palette.